Harvey Weinstein under investigation by London and New York police

 A New York attorney who represented Weinstein in 2015 discussions with the Manhattan District Attorney's Office regarding the allegations made by Ambra Battilana Gutierrez told CNN the district attorney had found "no crime was committed."

-Elkan Abramowitz, former partner of Manhattan District Attorney Cyrus Vance Jr., would not elaborate on what aspects led the D.A. to find that "no crime was committed," nor who was interviewed during the investigation.
+Elkan Abramowitz, former partner of Manhattan District Attorney Cyrus Vance Jr., would not elaborate on what aspects led the district attorney to find that "no crime was committed," nor who was interviewed during the investigation.

-Note: Clarification: This story and headline have been updated to clarify the nature of the investigations involving Harvey Weinstein